Puerto Rico government delays fiscal reform plan

-SAN JUAN (Reuters) - Puerto Rico will delay until Sept.
+SAN JUAN, Aug 29 (Reuters) - Puerto Rico will delay until Sept.
 8 the completion of its fiscal reform plan, the commonwealth’s government said on Saturday, citing time spent on contingency disaster planning by the government in the run-up to Tropical Storm Erika.

 A working group appointed by Puerto Rico Gov. Alejandro Garcia Padilla had been slated to deliver a so-called debt adjustment plan on Sunday or Monday, but will hold off until as late as Sept.
 8, Víctor Suárez Meléndez, Padilla’s chief of staff, said in a statement.